 Your learning will be supported by our highly qualified teaching team who have a wealth of academic and professional experience in many specialist areas.
 Guest speakers will ensure that you receive the most up-to-date professional experience and knowledge.

-Delivered at our Broomfield Hall Campus, the course includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study per week.
+Delivered at our Broomfield Hall Campus, the part time route* includes eight hours of taught material each week with a minimum of eight hours of expected self-study per week.
 The course will run with a minimum of six students.
-In 17-18 we enrolled 14 students on the course.

 All students have access to the UDO online platform, the Derby College Learning Resources Centre, the University of Derby library, and the College’s Moodle pages.